 Stu and Tom rig up a projector and watch a film called "Rambo IV: The Firefight", which from its brief description sounds a lot like the actual fifth film in the series, Rambo: Last Blood.

 Hollywood Homely: The miniseries casts Corin Nemec as Harold.
 As a result, the whole arc about how Harold started out universally hated for being fat and ugly with a personality to match, and later begins losing weight and taking better care of himself as he becomes more accepted and valued by his peers, suffers a bit when he's actually a quite handsome guy who just has a slightly nerdy hairdo and outfit before a subtle attack of The Glasses Gotta Go.

-The scene where Larry is leaving Stu in the desert with his broken leg in the miniseries.
-Watch that scene, and don't deny that they come off as intimate lovers, with Stu comforting a crying Larry and holding him to his chest
+Ho Yay: The scene where Larry is leaving Stu in the desert with his broken leg in the miniseries.
+They come off as intimate lovers, with Stu comforting a crying Larry and holding him to his chest.

 Iron Woobie: Lloyd Henreid.
 He's a criminal, but he's not a psychopath and Flagg has given him the first taste of real respect anyone has ever given him.
 Even more woobie-ish at the end, where Lloyd knows that Flagg's empire is crumbling and won't be around much longer, but refuses to abandon the man who saved his life (though he allows some of his friends to make a run for it).

 Memetic Mutation: Many fans took to calling the 2020 Coronavirus pandemic "Captain Trumps" after the book's Captain Tripps.
 King, never a fan of Trump, gave his full approval.
 (Though he did also firmly remind people that for all the misery it's caused, COVID-19 is still not nearly as bad as Captain Tripps.)

 When Randall Flagg rapes Nadine, many readers found the description of his cold, cold semen to be more funny than horrifying.